 By the way, we have another really obvious “the other game development department didn’t get the memo / earlier draft” moment when Sora summarizes the scene by saying: “Someone was mad.”
 Maleficent was in the middle of the shot.
 You know, it’s funny.
 In the past, I would have said “For whatever reason, Sora is seeing something different from us,” but after writing this Retrospective so far?
 I think it’s clear the problem is editing, and I don’t feel the urge to justify it any longer?

-You have more control over the Mayhem bar in this segment than in others: the Heartless will actively attack the Lilliputians and it’s your job to keep them off it.
+You have more control over the Mayhem bar in this segment than in others: the Heartless will actively attack the Lilliputian buildings and it’s your job to keep them off it.
 The best way to do this is with the Lilliputians’ help: they’ve set up massive cannon towers Sora can trigger by bouncing on them with a reaction command.
 Peak cartoon logic here.
-Actually the gun towers are pretty daunting.
+Speaking personally, I think the gun towers are pretty daunting.
 You have to imagine them from the ground level.
 Video games have loved a good ominous tower since Half-Life 2 but I don’t think I’ve seen one festooned with guns!

-The big irony here is that once you’re done?
-You can come back and destroy Lilliput yourself without recourse.
-Hell, everyone loves a game of Rampage!
+The big irony here, is that once you’re done?
+You can come back and destroy Lilliput yourself without punishment or recourse!